-About
+About the Collection

-City of Mummies, J. Allen St. John (1875-1957), 1941, gouache on paper
+City of Mummies, J. Allen St. John (1875-1957), 1941, gouache on paper.

 As a young man I was fortunate enough to grow up with great art in my bedroom.
 My father, Erle Korshak, was the publisher of a pioneering science fiction book company, Shasta Publishers.
 Shasta ushered in the transition of important science fiction literature from magazines printed on cheap pulp paper to hardcover, library-quality books.
 Much of that art lived with us at our house and at the company office in Chicago.